Subscribe To This Site

 Apartment Codes

-When you are viewing apartment rentals, you will come across some unfamiliar abbreviations.
+When you are viewing apartment rentals, you will come across some unfamiliar danish rental terms or abbreviations.
 Once you understand what they mean, you will get so much more out of your searches.

 The way floors are named is different from the US or UK.
 The ground floor (or first floor if you're from the US) is known as the stue etage.